-3.25.
+3.21.
 Given the scale of housing need and the significant consequences for sustainable development within the plan area if Green Belt is not released, the exceptional circumstances threshold set out under Paragraph 140 of the NPPF is considered to be met.
-Unlike other options, the release of land to the west of Hampton Magna would not compromise the five purposes set out under Paragraph 138 of the NPPF.
-The release of the Respondent's land off Old Budbrooke Road from the Green Belt is therefore supportable in principle, unlike other options.
+It is also considered that the release of land to the south of Henley-in-Arden would not compromise the five purposes of Green Belts set out under Paragraph 138 of the NPPF and is therefore supportable in principle, unlike other options.